mohit01-10/Alzheimer-s-Disease-Classification-using-Stacking-Ensembling/README.md

 # Alzheimer-s-Disease-Classification-using-Stacking-Ensemble

 ### Introduction
 The project is dedicated to accurately classifying individuals into distinct categories, namely Demented, Non-Demented, and Converted.
 In this project, the focus is on Alzheimer's Disease classification, wherein a distinctive Stacking Ensemble framework is adopted to address the intricacies of the problem.

+The stacked model demonstrated noteworthy performance with an overall accuracy of 91.82%.
+Notably, the final learning model employed in this stack was the LDA classifier.
+Moreover, the precision achieved in the classification process reached an impressive 94.02%.

 ### How to run the project?
 - Download the project, go to the project directory , install streamlit and you are good to go.